Texas judge to consider banning abortion pill in US

 Reversing abortion drug's approval would harm public interest, U.S. FDA says

-(Reporting by Brendan Pierson in New York; Editing by Will Dunham and Alexia Garamfalvi)
+(Reporting Gabriella Borter in Amarillo, Texas and Brendan Pierson in New York; Editing by Will Dunham and Alexia Garamfalvi)

 ((Brendan.Pierson@thomsonreuters.com; 332-219-1345 (desk); 646-306-0235 (cell))